aidanlabella/dotfiles/README.md

-# LinuxConfigs
+# Dotfiles
-Configuration (*.rc) files for POSIX-COMPLIANT/Unix operating systems (particularly GNU/Linux).
+Configuration (*.rc) files for unix-like OSes such as GNU/Linux and Apple's macOS.